 Scope of the planned risk management activities, identifying and describing the product and life cycle phases for which each element of the plan is applicable.

-Assignment of responsibilities and authorities.
+Assignment of responsibilities and authorities, including risk management activities performed by external partners.

+Requirements for review of risk management activities.
+Risk management review shall be performed at appropriate phases as part of Design Review per SOP-0275 Design Control for Medical Devices and Combination Products

 Criteria for risk acceptability.

 A method to evaluate the overall residual risk, and criteria for acceptability of the overall residual risk.